aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-csv/_index.md

 ---
 title: "Aspose.Cells Cloud Web API - Convert Local Excel Range to a CSV file - Free Online Tool"
 second_title: "Document"
-ArticleTitle: "How to Convert the Local Spreadsheet Range to a CSV file: Step-by-Step Guide"
+ArticleTitle: "How to Convert a Local Spreadsheet Range to a CSV File: Step‑by‑Step Guide"
 linktitle: "Convert Range to CSV"
 type: docs
 url: /convert-range-to-csv/
-keywords: "Convert range to CSV, convert spreadsheet to CSV, Aspose Cloud Web API, cloud conversion, Excel to CSV"
+keywords: "Convert range to CSV, spreadsheet to CSV, Aspose.Cells Cloud API, cloud conversion, Excel to CSV, range export, REST API"
-description: "Export range from Excel files on local drive to CSV format using cloud-based REST API.
-Support XLSX, XLS formats."
+description: "Convert a specific range from a local Excel file to CSV using the Aspose.Cells Cloud REST API.
+Supports XLSX and XLS formats."
-kwords: range to CSV, convert spreadsheet to CSV, Aspose Cloud Web API, cloud conversion, Excel to CSV
 ---

-Export data of range from a local Excel Files to a [CSV](https://docs.fileformat.com/spreadsheet/csv/) file using Cloud API.
+Export a range of data from a local Excel file to a CSV file using the Cloud API.

 ## **Convert Range to CSV API**

-### API Endpoint
+### Web API

 ```http
 PUT http://api.aspose.cloud/v4.0/cells/convert/range/csv